 Never!
 Your things are your things and I simply don't have that right.
 Though I think it's safe to assume that since you're asking for help, you're wanting "less" in your life.
 My process involves asking lots of guiding questions.
 I may strongly encourage purging or reducing the number of certain items so that you can experience the peace and calm that comes from the "less is more" mindset.
 Whatever you choose, there's no judgment.
 I'm simply here to accomplish your goals!

 How long will my project take?

-How much will it cost?
+How much will this cost?

 What should I expect?

-For work sessions, dress comfortably and play your favorite music if that energizes you.
-Please have a working vacuum, some rags and cleaner available since it's nice to quickly clean shelves and floors as they're cleared.
-Resist the urge to buy any additional organizing bins for sorting; we usually end up with a large surplus as we purge.
-If we need specific containers for permanent storage, we can shop together online after our editing.
+For work sessions, dress comfortably and play your favorite music if that energizes or relaxes you.
+Take breaks as needed; I want our time together to be both productive and manageable.
+Please have a working vacuum, some rags, and cleaning spray available so we can quickly clean shelves and floors as they're cleared.
+Resist the urge to buy additional organizing bins; we usually end up with a large surplus as we purge.
+(My current record is an extra 26 Rubbermaid bins!)
+If we need specific permanent storage containers, we can